‘Studio’: an unfurnished work space for artists, makers and organisations. We provide messy workshops, smart offices and everything in between.

 I’ve been allocated a studio!
 What next?

 We will ask you to pay a deposit of a month’s rent to secure the space as yours.
 This is held until the end of your tenancy.
-We will then email you to arrange a convenient date to come and sign the paperwork and pick up the keys to your new studio.
-We’ll give you a welcome pack and make sure you have all the information you need.
+We will then email you with all the information you need and arrange a convenient date to come and sign the paperwork and pick up the keys to your new studio.

 Please click here for full details on disabled access